sudoAlphaX/learn-kotlin/notes/02P01-COLLECTIONS.md

 // You can also use .first() to get the first item in a list: red

 `println("To access the last element, use .last(): ${colors.last()}")`
-// To aaccess the last element, use .last(): sora
+// To access the last element, use .last(): sora

 2. Number of items: